rs0111/my_comprehensive_rust/day1/morning/README.md

 - Exercise: Fibonacci
     - The first and second Fibonacci numbers are both 1
-    - For n>2, the n'th Fibonacci number is calculated recursively as the sum of (n-1)'th and (n-2)'th Fibinacci numbers
+    - For n>2, the n'th Fibonacci number is calculated recursively as the sum of (n-1)'th and (n-2)'th Fibonacci numbers

 ### Control Flow Basics